top of page

 Walker, T. (2025, February 4).
 How dismantling the Department of Education would harm students.
 NEA Today.

-The current political climate is one that is divisive and decisions regarding these policies are ever evolving.
-It is important to remain informed and up to date with changes as they unfold.
+The current political climate remains divisive, and decisions regarding these policies are ever-evolving.
+It is important to remain informed and up to date as changes unfold.
 For further learning, please consider the following resources:

 References